sannapaajoki/sannapaajoki.github.io/README.md

 ## My personal GitHub website

-This is my personal website with a simplified CV and a blog.
-The content is written in Finnish.
+This is my personal website with a simplified CV.
+The content is written in Finnish and in English.

 I've used the Jekyll theme Caiman with some minor modifications.
-The pages are made with HTML and the blog posts are written with markdown.

-My plan is to keep the website fairly simple and to use it in my job search.
-I'll be writing about my learning experiences on the blog.